spacebeam/research/web/luerl.org/content/updates/lua.md

 - Easy for Lua to call Erlang
 - Erlang concurrency model and error handling

-Through the use of the BEAM languages, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.
+Through the use of Erlang/OTP, Luerl can be augmented to cope with a wide range of different domains, creating a customized language sharing a syntactical framework.